Maayssae/simple_shell/README.md

-This shell basic project is made bye Isaac and Mayssae
+This shell basic project is made by Isaac and Mayssae